vfarcic/cncf-demo/manuscript/setup/security.md

 ## Setup Database

-* If you prefer to manage a database in AWS, Azure, or Google Cloud, please go back to the [Production](prod.md) or an earlier chapter.
-The commands that follow will be using AWS without credentials so no actual AWS resources will be created.
+* If you prefer to manage a real database in AWS, Azure, or Google Cloud, please go back to the [Production](prod.md) or an earlier chapter.
+The commands that follow will NOT be using credentials so no actual AWS, Azure, or Google Cloud resources will be created for the database.

 ```bash
 helm repo add crossplane-stable \